5T33Z0/OC-Little-Translated/11_Graphics/GPU/Disabling_AppleGFXHDA/README.md

 # Disabling `AppleGFXHDA` on AMD GPUs

 ## About
-SSDT for disabling the audio device of AMD GPU so it no longer attaches to the `AppleGFXHDA.kext`, thus effectivley disabling audio output over HDMI/DisplayPort.
+SSDT for disabling the audio device of AMD GPUs, so it no longer attaches to the `AppleGFXHDA.kext`, thus effectivley disabling audio output over HDMI/DisplayPort.

 Unfortunately, macOS is not very clever when it comes to remembering the last used audio output.
 After a restart (or returning from sleep), the HDMI/DisplayPort audio device is auto-selected again, even though you've set the default output to "Line-Out" for example.
 This is really annoying since you have to change it back manually every time.